 Our answer is, it’s a smart approach.
 Here's why.

-Paired design—Your furnace is designed to work with a matching air conditioner.
+Paired design—Your furnace.
 This can help better energy efficiency and performance.

 Technology enhancements—There have been abundant recent advances in HVAC technology, especially in energy efficiency, air filtration and quiet operation.
 You’ll get these benefits year-round when you improve the complete system.